 The park closest to me has seen Sir Clyde and my face daily since he's been here.
 I feel more secure leaving the house with a dog at my side.
 I walked to the park when I didn't have a dog but it wasn't as relaxing.
 I had to force myself to go but that's not the case with a dog.

-I've talked to Dr. D and to my old medical doctor about getting a dog for at least a year but a lot had to happen before I could do it.
+I've talked to Dr. D and to my old medical doctor about getting a dog and some high calorie dog foods for at least a year but a lot had to happen before I could do it.
 I had to know I could go up and down those stairs to take him out.
 I had to know I wouldn't be in the ER several times a month or be bed-bound like before.
 I needed to know I'd have the physical ability to care for him.
 I do.
 I'll be working my butt off putting dolls and paintings in my shop to pay for his day to day needs. ...continue reading "Courage with a Service Dog"

 Why do women cry in the bathtub while drinking a glass of wine?
 Is that in our DNA?